українська федерація йоги

 Ignorance is the comprehension of the eternal, pure, happiness, atman in the non-eternal, impure, suffering, non-atman.

-Thus, ignorance is not the absence of some information, but an erroneous perception of oneself, identification of oneself not with the true Self, but with something more superficial; Giving excess value to superficial and momentary things.
+Thus, ignorance is not absence of some information, but an erroneous perception of oneself, identification of oneself not with the true Self, but with something more superficial; giving excess value to superficial and momentary things.

 Commenting on the Gita, Abhinavagupta refers to ignorance as the cause of the confrontation in the field of the Kuru and as the cause of Arjuna's despair.